- Home

 (21) The Superintendent shall create a model cooperative agreement between a primary LEA and an authorized online course provider to be used when the primary LEA determines IEP services with costs are best provided by an authorized online course provider.

-(22) The Superintendent shall organize and conduct annual mandatory training for relevant staff at a primary LEA that address program requirements for a primary LEA, including:
+(22) The Superintendent shall organize and conduct annual mandatory training for relevant staff at a primary LEA that addresses program requirements, including:

 (a) reporting requirements and methods;